okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/delete-all-stay-signed-in-sessions/main/index.md

 ## Delete all sessions

 This API call revokes all active identity provider sessions of the user.
-This forces the user to authenticate on the next operation.
-Also revokes OpenID Connect and OAuth refresh and access tokens issued to the user.
+As a result, the user must authenticate on the next operation.
+Also, this call revokes OpenID Connect and OAuth refresh and access tokens issued to the user.
 See [My Account Sessions API](https://developer.okta.com/docs/api/openapi/okta-myaccount/myaccount/tag/Sessions/).

 > **Note:** The deletion happens at the browser level, not the device level.